abhishekbalam/eyantra-2017/README.md

 We were given a Fire Bird V robot and had to write python code to navigate the bot in a set path on a grid using opencv and a camera.

 We qualified till round 3.

+Please note that this repo is a clone of an old private gitlab repo.